gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * For the algorithm 'cs_alg' used to countersign messages in the group, the signature algorithm EdDSA {{RFC8032}}.

-* For the parameters 'cs_params' of the counter signature algorithm:
+* For the parameters 'cs_params' of the signature algorithm:

     - The array \[\[OKP\], \[OKP, Ed25519\]\], in case EdDSA is assumed or specified for 'cs_alg'.
 In particular, this indicates to use the COSE key type OKP and the elliptic curve Ed25519 {{RFC8032}}.